 - The Submarine set in the JAG episode "Shadow" was the one built for the movie Crimson Tide.

-- In Buck Rogers in the 25th Century, uniforms belonging to Viper pilots on Battlestar Galactica are worn by guards in the episode, "Cosmic Whiz Kid."
+- Uniforms belonging to Viper pilots on Battlestar Galactica are worn by guards in the episode, "Cosmic Whiz Kid".

 - The land vehicle that resembles a tank/personnel carrier from Battlestar Galactica is used in the pilot movie.

 - In the episode "Hollywood Babylon" of Supernatural, the set of of the horror movie Hell Hazers II: The Reckoning has items from other Supernatural episodes including the water tower from "Crossroad Blues" (S02, Ep08) and the cabin from "Roadkill" (S02, Ep16).

 - A skit in The Basil Brush Show where Basil attempts to scale the Himalayas, is saved by a Yeti from an avalanche and then they all have a Dance Party Ending uses the Yeti suit from the Second Doctor Doctor Who serial "The Web of Fear".
 Because of this, it's available as a special feature on the DVD release of another Second Doctor serial, "The Mind Robber".

 - In Queer as Folk, Stuart buys Vince a replica of the Doctor Who Robot Buddy K-9 in an attempt to buy his affection, and it plays a prominent MacGuffin role in the last couple of episodes.
 The replica is the BBC's actual K-9 prop.

 - The BBC's 1980s adaptation of Miss Marple, in "4.50 From Paddington", has one of the main characters dressed in the distinctive red polka-dot velvet smoking jacket that the Fourth Doctor wore in "The Talons of Weng-Chiang".